 Registered Nurse Qualifications

-To become an RN, you need to have the proper education, obtain a license and certifications, and, when required, seek further education.
+To become an RN, you need to have the proper education and degrees, obtain a license and certifications, and, when required, seek further education.
 Nursing is known to be among the most challenging yet rewarding careers one might aspire to achieve.
 Therefore, you can make your patients feel safe and welcome only if you meet the education criteria explained below.

 Education and training